sandrapruner/CPSC-210-Project/README.md

 books to a class/interface with libraries
 - I want to be able to have the choice to save my Booklist before I end the program.
 - I want to be able to reload a previous BookList when restarting my program.

+## **Current User Stories**
+- I want to be able to add a Book to my wishlist
+- I want to be able to view my wishlist
+- I want to be able to add a new book to my libraries
+- I want to be able to view my libraries

 ## Citation